cantis/CoinPurse/readme.md

 ## 13 September
 Finally got my setttings tests working better, the settings system is still a mess but at least I can now properly test it.

+## 31 October
+Something wrong on the DB level, it appears to be in the production Postgres database.
+I've re-done the migrations but it still seems wrong.